 Academic Probation and Disqualification

-An undergraduate student is subject to academic probation if at any time the cumulative grade point average (GPA) in all college work attempted or the cumulative GPA at CI falls below 2.0.
+An undergraduate student is subject to academic probation if at any time either the student's cumulative grade point average (GPA) in all college work attempted or the student's cumulative GPA at CSU Channel Islands falls below 2.0.
 Probationary students will be advised of their status at the end of the semester.
 The communication will include conditions for removal from probation and the circumstances that would lead to disqualification.
-All probationary students are required to receive academic advising no later than the second week of the following semester.
-Students shall be removed from academic probation once they have received such advising and both the cumulative GPA in all college work attempted and the cumulative GPA average at CI are at least 2.0 or higher.
+All probationary students are required to receive academic advising no later than the end of the third week of the following semester.
+Students shall be removed from academic probation once they have received such advising and both the cumulative GPA in all college work attempted and the cumulative GPA average at CSU Channel Islands are at least 2.0.

 An undergraduate student on academic probation will be academically disqualified when the student’s GPA in all units attempted or in all units attempted at CI falls below the following: